Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-cloud-storage.md

 Before you start, make sure you’ve taken care of some prerequisites.

 - Make sure you have admin permissions for your Amplitude org.
-- Make sure you have a GCS service account with the appopriate permissions.
+- Make sure you have a GCS service account with the appropriate permissions.
 [Learn more](#create-a-gcs-service-account-and-set-permissions).
 - Make sure that a project exists to receive the data.
 If not, create a new project.
 - Make sure your GCS bucket has data files ready to be ingested.
 They must conform to the mappings that you outline in your converter file.
 - Make sure the data in your GCS bucket follows the format outlined in [Amplitude's HTTP API v2 spec](https://developers.amplitude.com/docs/http-api-v2#keys-for-the-event-argument).

 ### Create a GCS service account and set permissions

-If you haven't already, please [create a service account](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for Amplitude within the Google Cloud console.
-This will allow Amplitude to export your data to your Google Cloud project.
+If you haven't already, [create a service account](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for Amplitude within the Google Cloud console.
+This allows Amplitude to export your data to your Google Cloud project.

 After you create a service account, generate and download the service account key file and upload it to Amplitude. **Make sure you export Amplitude's account key in JSON format**.